erikford/portfolio-mgmt/readme.txt

 * Updated the Admin Documentation Page to include meta key for featured case studies
 * Updated the Help Tab to include meta key for featured case studies
 * Updated screenshots

+= 1.0.8 =
+* Allow the custom post type and custom taxonomy arguments to be filtered by a theme or plugin
+* Improved data sanitization for custom meta box
+* Plugin documentation is now a tabbed submenu item

+== Upgrade Notice ==

+= 1.0.8=
+Added filters so themes and other plugins can amend the custom post type and custom taxonomy arguments.